colorfulnotion/pubsub/README.md

 attributes.symbol = "USDT"  AND attributes.token_address = "0xdac17f958d2ee523a2206206994597c13d831ec7"
 ```

-You can set up a subscription `ethereumusdt`.
+You can set up a subscription `ethereumusdt` using the above filter.
 The `projects/awesome-web3/subscriptions/ethereum_token_transfers_usdt` subscription has this exact filter.

 Here are some useful subscriptions: